rsmaniys/JetBrains/README.md

 # JetBrains
-I could make a bot in JetBrains Academy :D
+# could make a bot in JetBrains Academy :D
+# some more description 3rd of jan 2023